rabdumalikov/self-driving-donkey-car/README.md

 ### Things that we added/changed:
 * Removed throttle prediction because the data for that are inconsistent.
 * Applied image augmentation before inference such as removing distortion and cropping.
 * Mapped *left* and *right* states to two different buttons for easier control.
-On top of that, *left* and *right* states are on a 0.30ms timer, after which the car automatically switches to a straight state.
+On top of that, the *left* and *right* states are on a 0.30ms timer, after which the car automatically switches to a straight state.
 The main reason for using a timer is that we want to control the duration of being in a specific state, for example, during long turns.
 That's why by pressing a particular state button several times, the timer adds up.

   https://user-images.githubusercontent.com/29214569/151705186-0a6cb852-ce32-41c2-b32c-a0cdb7f270fb.mp4

-* Our car tends to be stuck during right turns, so when our car turns to the right we increase the throttle for a short time.
+* Our car tends to be stuck during right turns, so when our car turns to the right, we increase the throttle for a short time.

 ### How did we collect data?
 At first, we tried to collect data properly by pressing the correct state before turning.
 This approach didn't work because of human error, and as a result, the data was inconsistent.
 Afterward, we wrote a script that consistently put behavior states based on steering angle value.

 ### Cropping:
-Was the same as for **CustomLinear**.
+Cropping was the same as for **CustomLinear**.

 ### How many images did we use?
 We used around 350k images.